Student Freedom Initiative

 The Student Freedom Agreement is intended to be a benefit to students who are seeking financial aid, but it is meant to be used only as one portion of an overall financial aid funding package.
 The Student Freedom Agreement is not designed to replace state aid, institutional aid, federal grants, work-study or Direct Subsidized and Unsubsidized loans.

-The Student Freedom Agreement aims to cover the gaps in funding, where aid packages leave students the option to take Parent PLUS loans and/or private loans to complete their education.
+The Student Freedom Agreement aims to help cover the gaps in funding, where aid packages leave students the option to take Parent PLUS loans and/or other private educational student loans to complete their education.
 The Student Freedom Agreement is intended to cover the remaining costs of attendance when other sources have been maximized.
 It should be noted that funding under the Student Freedom Agreement is capped at $20,000 per academic year and $40,000 total at any participating institution, including Benedict College.

 Students interested in the Student Freedom Agreement are encouraged to weigh their options and choose what’s best for them.
 Benedict College’s financial aid staff and counselors are equipped to walk students through financial aid plans.
 Ask questions.
 Make informed decisions.